Nexmo/nexmo-developer/_documentation/voice/voice-api/building-blocks/before-you-begin.md

 Building blocks are short pieces of code you can reuse in your own applications.
 The building blocks utilise code from the [Nexmo Quickstart](https://github.com/nexmo-community) repositories.

-Please read this information carefully, so you can best use the building blocks.
+Please read this information carefully so that you can best use the building blocks.

 ## Prerequisites